 Steps to Grill a Whole Turkey

 Let it thaw.
 Allow your turkey to thaw in the refrigerator before grilling.
 Otherwise, it won’t cook properly.
-Plan ahead, because a 20-24 pound turkey can take up to 5-6 days in the fridge.
+Plan ahead, because a 20 to 24 pound turkey can take up to 5-6 days in the fridge.
 Always place your turkey in a plastic bag for thawing.
 This will help prevent food contamination.